nerves-project/nerves/docs/Installation.md

 # Installation

 Nerves requires a number of programs on your system to work.
-These include Erlang, Elixir, and a few other tools for packaging your programs into firmware images.
+These include Erlang, Elixir, and a few tools for packaging firmware images.
 Nerves is actively used on MacOS and various Linux distributions.
-For Windows users, some people have had success with Linux in VM and the Windows 10 Bash Shell.
-If you are experiencing issues with any of the tooling, it is important to reference this list to ensure that your system is fully configured to run the Nerves tooling.
+For Windows users, some people have had success running Linux in a virtual machine or using the Windows Subsystem for Linux available in Windows 10.
+If you have issues with any of the tooling after following the steps below, we recommend you reach out to us in [the #nerves channel on the Elixir Slack](https://elixir-slackin.herokuapp.com/).

 ## MacOS